drewpeterson99/ECE-350-Final-Project/README.md

 -	loseSignal - This signal indicates that the player has “lost” the game and is detailed in the next section of this report.
 It is used as a selector to a multiplexer such that if the signal is high, colorOut is set to red (12’hf00).
 -	startSignal: This signal is used as a selector to a multiplexor such that if it is low, colorOut is set to black (12’h000).

 If winSignal, loseSignal, inGreenRound, and inBlueRound are all low while startSignal is high, the default colorOut is white (12’hfff).
-The implementation of this logic is shown below:
+The implementation of this logic is located at [VGAController.v](./VGAController.v) and shown below:

 ```verilog
 	// Assign to output color from register if active